mattrussell2/gradescope-autograder/README.md

 ![autograding output](./etc/autograding_output.png)

+NOTE: If you are a Tufts faculty member, please see the main repo branch; this is a more general legacy variant intended for anyone.

 # Gradescope Autograding
 Gradescope is great tool for autograding assignments.
 Nevertheless, there is still a substantial amount of infrastructure required to deploy and run an autograder on Gradescope.
 This document provides